John B. Lindale House

 John B. Lindale House is a historic home located at Magnolia, Kent County, Delaware.
 It was built in 1886, and is a two-story, frame dwelling, in the Queen Anne style.
 It is almost square in plan, and features two-story bay windows, a large semi-circular projection, and polygonal turret towers.

 It was listed on the National Register of Historic Places in 1973.

-As of January 2014, it was listed for sale for $150,000.00.
-It sold in February 2015 for $80,000.